Skip to main content

 Prepare the home and family plan before or immediately after a parent returns from the hospital.

-Best use: Best when medications, walking, appointments, or daily support changed after a hospital stay.
+Use when: medications, walking, appointments, or daily support changed after a hospital stay.

 • Confirm medication changes, follow-up appointments, and warning signs.